 This is a great, quick way to serve beautiful, fresh, head-on shrimp.
 Need dinner ready in 20 minutes?
 This is your go-to.

 Many of chef Alfredo Nogueira's recipes reflect the Cajun flavors from his native hometown and his Cuban heritage, with even more influences coming from his career along the way.
 This lively garlic soup is comforting, simple and fairly inexpensive to make.

 These barbecued shrimp are so simple to cook, yet make a flavorful main dish served with rice.

-Don't worry about missing out on bold crawfish boil flavor if you don't eat seafood.
-Just use Creole seasonings to brine your chicken!
-In this recipe from chef Tory McPhail of the famous Commander's Palace restaurant in New Orleans, the chicken is coated in flour twice for an extra crispy texture.
+Don't worry about missing out on crawfish boils flavor if you don't eat seafood — just use Creole seasonings to brine your chicken.
+In this recipe from Tory McPhail, former head chef of the famous Commander's Palace in New Orleans, the chicken is coated in flour twice for an extra-crispy texture.

 Gumbo isn't all about seafood, as this delicious turkey version demonstrates.
 If you have leftover cooked turkey, this recipe is a perfect way to use it up.